GoogleCloudPlatform/bank-of-anthos/docs/cloudsql_wi.md

 ```bash
 gcloud beta sql connect $INSTANCE_NAME --project=$PROJECT_ID --user=accounts-admin --database=accounts-db
 ```
-8. Run the SQL commands in [0-accounts-schema.sql](../src/accounts-db/initdb/0-accounts-schema.sql) script on your database to create the tables.
+8. Run the SQL commands in [0-accounts-schema.sql](../src/accounts-db/initdb/0-accounts-schema.sql) on your database to create the tables.
+9. Run the SQL commands in [1-load-testdata.sql](../src/accounts-db/initdb/1-load-testdata.sql) on your database to populate the tables with test data.

 ## GSA, KSA and permissions
 1. **Create namespace** for Bank of Anthos services